|...nullifying the Words of YHVH by the tradition of men|

 Further insight is provided by Paul’s last visit to Jerusalem.
 The Apostle was informed by James and the elders that thousands of converted Jews were "all zealous for the Law" (Acts 21:20).
 The same leaders then pressured Paul to prove to the people that he also "lived in observance of the law" (Acts 21-24), by undergoing a rite of purification at the Temple.
 In the light of this deep commitment to the observance of the Torah, it is hardly conceivable that the Jerusalem Church would have abrogated one of its chief precepts–Sabbath keeping - and pioneered Sunday worship instead.
 If Gentiles are grafted into the commonwealth of Israel, with Israel as the root of the grafted branches, how can Gentiles expect to live differently from the natural branches of the kingdom in their own olive tree? (see Torah or "the Law" for further insight)

-Part One: the Sabbath
+Part One: Keeping the Sabbath

-Part Two: In Their Own Words
+Part Three: In Their Own Words

-Part Three: Celebrate Shabbat
+Part Four: Celebrate Shabbat